Connecting to Heroku Key-Value Store in a Private or Shield Space via PrivateLink

 and all status checks have passed, connect to the instance using the SSH key pair you specified during instance creation.

-After connecting to the instance, use the connection string to connect to Redis securely but note that the port number will be 6379
+After connecting to the instance, use the connection string to connect to KVS securely.
+The port number is 6379

 not 6380

-The following output shows the connection string being used to connect to a Heroku Data for Redis addon from within a sample EC2 instance with Ruby:
+The following output shows the connection string used to connect to a Heroku Key-Value Store instance from within a sample EC2 instance with Ruby:

 ᐅ ssh ubuntu@ec2-1-2-3-4.compute-1.amazonaws.com